Summary

 Setting time limits seem designed to address the situation where schools are sending pupils offsite due to dysregulated behaviour which mainstream schools can no longer contain, especially when the EHCP [Education Health and Care Plan] process is delayed or there is a long wait for a specialist placement.
 Ofsted has reported on this here and here.

-The government is proposing that if a child is permanently excluded, the local authority will NOT be able to send a child directly to an unregistered provider even from the approved list and instead will have to “use schools (including alternative provision or special schools), accredited online education providers, or provision for 14–16-year-olds in Further Education colleges when fulfilling their section 19 duties for children not on a school admission register.”
-[Consultation document page 23] It is difficult to see how this will work in practice given the chronic and widespread shortage of alternative provision schools and special school places.
-It also seems aimed more at secondary than primary.
+The government proposed that if a child were permanently excluded, the local authority would NOT be able to send a child directly to an unregistered provider even from the approved list and instead would have to “use schools (including alternative provision or special schools), accredited online education providers, or provision for 14–16-year-olds in Further Education colleges when fulfilling their section 19 duties for children not on a school admission register.”
+[Consultation document page 23]

 Section 19 Illness or Otherwise